-- different or more restrictive privacy, data protection, data localization, and other laws that could require us to make changes to our products, services and operations, such as mandating that certain types of data collected in a particular country be stored and/or processed within that country; - difficulties in developing, staffing, and simultaneously managing a large number of varying foreign operations as a result of distance, language, and cultural differences; - stringent local labor laws and regulations; - credit risk and higher levels of payment fraud;

-- profit repatriation restrictions, and foreign currency exchange restrictions; - geopolitical events, including natural disasters, acts of war and terrorism; - import or export regulations; - compliance with U.S. laws such as the Foreign Corrupt Practices Act, and local laws prohibiting corrupt payments to government officials; - antitrust and competition regulations; - potentially adverse tax developments; - economic uncertainties relating to European sovereign and other debt; - trade barriers and changes in trade regulations; - political or social unrest, economic instability, repression, or human rights issues; and - risks related to other government regulation or required compliance with local laws.
+- different or more restrictive privacy, data protection, data localization, and other laws that could require us to make changes to our products, services and operations, such as mandating that certain types of data collected in a particular country be stored and/or processed within that country; - difficulties in developing, staffing, and simultaneously managing a large number of varying foreign operations as a result of distance, language, and cultural differences; - stringent local labor laws and regulations; - credit risk and higher levels of payment fraud; - profit repatriation restrictions, and foreign currency exchange restrictions; - geopolitical events, including natural disasters, acts of war and terrorism; - import or export regulations; - compliance with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, and laws and regulations of other jurisdictions prohibiting corrupt payments to government officials and other third parties; - antitrust and competition regulations; - potentially adverse tax developments; - economic uncertainties relating to European sovereign and other debt; - trade barriers and changes in trade regulations; - political or social unrest, economic instability, repression, or human rights issues; and - risks related to other government regulation or required compliance with local laws.